austinsonger/SOD-Buddy/README.md

 #### 3. Find Eligible Approver:

-The action then searches for a new approver in the CODEOWNERS.md file.
-It first checks the Primary CODEOWNERS (users assigned 0).
+The action then searches for a new approver in the APPROVER.md file.
+It first checks the Primary APPROVER (users assigned 0).
-If all Primary CODEOWNERS have committed code and are thus ineligible, the action moves on to check the Backup CODEOWNERS (users assigned 1).
+If all Primary APPROVER have committed code and are thus ineligible, the action moves on to check the Secondary APPROVER (users assigned 1).

 #### 4. Assign New Approver: